WILDPHOTOS

 National Geographic photographer and marine biologist Thomas Peschak has spent decades documenting ocean ecosystems.
 Looking for a new challenge he spent 396 days following the course of the Amazon River and its tributaries across South America, from snow-capped Andean volcanos to pristine lowland jungles, through coastal mangroves and across the Caribbean, where the river meets the sea.
 Instead of sharks, whales, and sea turtles he encountered piranhas, swimming sloths, pink dolphins and dedicated conservationists.
 Thomas’ narrative blends photojournalism, exploration, and art as he redefines the Amazon as more than forest, but rather the most biodiverse freshwater ecosystem on our planet.

-This session is kindly sponsored by Save Our Seas Foundation.
+• This session was kindly sponsored by

 How to Pitch Stories and Fund Photography